pmellingimenes/react-arrow-navigation/README.md

 - `...divProps`

   All other props passed to `ArrowNavigation` are passed onto the `div` it returns.
-This includes support for the `ref` prop using `React.forwardRef`.
+This includes support for the `ref` prop.

 ### useArrowNavigation(x: number, y: number)